Little walks and sweet detours that drift beyond maps.

 Thumbnail

-While it may not be as bustling or activity-packed as Station 2, Station 1 has its own unique charm—more space to roam, stunning views, and that unbelievably soft sand.
-Don’t forget your sunscreen and shades, and let’s hit the beach! ...full story ››
+While it may not be as bustling or activity-packed as Station 2, Station 1 has its own quiet charm—more space to roam, open views, and that famously soft sand.
+Don’t forget your sunscreen and shades—it’s time to hit the beach. ...full story ››

 Thumbnail

-Station 2 is the most vibrant and activity-packed stretch of White Beach in Boracay.
+White Beach Station 2 is the most vibrant stretch of White Beach in Boracay, centrally located along the island’s iconic 4-kilometer shoreline.

-But before you dive into all that action, here are a few important tips to help you stay safe and make the most of your time on Boracay’s stunning white sands.
+Before diving in, here are a few essential tips to help you stay safe and make the most of your time on Boracay’s famous powdery white sands.

 ...full story ››